-Asylum-seekers (who have still not received a decision on their claim) are released from detention in order to be able to access the labour market after one year from the date of arrival.
-Asylum-seekers can obtain employment if an employer is willing to apply for a license on their behalf; however, this license is issued in the employer's name, meaning the asylum-seeker is then tied to that particular employer.
-It should be also taken into account that access to the labour market for asylum seekers is without prejudice to priorities given to EU nationals, nationals of the EEA and legally resident third country nationals.
+EEA and legally resident third country nationals.
 Refugees and beneficiaries of subsidiary protection are granted a general employment license independent of their employer.
 Both refugees and beneficiaries of subsidiary protection have "access to employment" by law.
-A recent study conducted by UNHCR noted that beneficiaries of international protection are often paid very low wages for irregular work, sometimes below minimum salary regulations.
+An ongoing study conducted by UNHCR notes that beneficiaries of international protection are often paid very low wages for irregular work, sometimes below minimum salary regulations.
 At times, even though persons of concern have work permits, employers choose not to officially register their employment.

 Asylum-seekers have a right to material reception conditions that ensure an adequate standard of living.
 Asylum-seekers released from detention and registered as residents in an open centre are entitled to receive a per diem allowance of €4.66.
 Beneficiaries of subsidiary protection are entitled to "core social welfare benefits" by law.
 These are generally considered to be the same as the minimum form of assistance granted to Maltese nationals.
 It excludes other benefits, such as regular unemployment benefits and children's allowance.
+These benefits are available only for those granted refugee status.